niclake/niclake.github.io/src/posts/2009/2009-09-05-tis-the-season.md

 title: "'Tis the Season..."
 date: "2009-09-05"
 tags:
-  - "cedar-falls"
+  - "Cedar Falls"
-  - "computers"
+  - "Computers"
-  - "football"
+  - "Football"
-  - "life"
+  - "Personal"
-  - "rant"
+  - "Rant"
-  - "technology"
+  - "Technology"
-  - "thoughts"
+  - "Thoughts"
 ---

 ... to have multiple TVs in your place of residence.